camelot-os/sentry-kernel/doc/concepts/uapi/model.rst

 IPC handle
 ~~~~~~~~~~

-IPC handles are ephemeral handles that are used when receiving and IPC message.
+IPC handles are ephemeral handles that are used when receiving an IPC message.
-These handles hold the IPC lenght and source, allowing the task to get back
+These handles hold the IPC length and source, allowing the task to get back
 the IPC message from its own :ref:`SVC Exhcange <svc_exchange>` area and
 process it.
 This handle is a reception handle only.
 Sending IPC is done by
 passing the IPC message length and the target task handle to the `SendIPC`